 § About InkCMS

-A CMS built by
+A CMS built by someone who's been

-someone who's built them for 30 years.
+building them for 30 years.

 § 01 — Origin